ipfs/js-ipfs/SPEC/FILES.md

 - progress (function): a function that will be called with the byte length of chunks as a file is added to ipfs.
 - recursive (boolean): for when a Path is passed, this option can be enabled to add recursively all the files.
 - hashAlg || hash (string): multihash hashing algorithm to use
+- wrapWithDirectory (boolean): adds a wrapping node around the content

 `callback` must follow `function (err, res) {}` signature, where `err` is an error if the operation was not successful. `res` will be an array of: